 Organizations with stronger safety programs are more profitable for a variety of reasons including lower costs associated with injuries, lower turnover, and higher efficiency.

 With decades of experience, CITEC Safety Specialists have trained hundreds of people on dozens of topics at companies across the North Country.
-Although HAB sponsored safety training is on hold for now, CITEC can still accommodate your safety training needs on the topics listed below.
+CITEC or our third-party partners can accommodate your safety training needs on the topics listed below.
 If there is a topic you don't see listed, please reach out and we can find you the resources you need.

 OSHA Safety Topics

 The 10-Hour General Industry Outreach Training Program provides an entry-level worker general awareness on recognizing and preventing hazards in a general industry setting.
 Participants receive the OSHA DOL General Industry Outreach card upon completion of the course.
 Topics include hazard identification, avoidance, control, and prevention, fall protection, emergency action plans, fire prevention, PPE, hazard communication, and more.
 The topics will be adjusted to both meet OSHA standards as well as fit the needs of course participants.

 Effective identification and control of hazardous energy will not only save your company money, it may also save a worker's life.
 Data from OSHA estimates that non-compliance with LOTO causes 120 fatalities and more than 50,000 injuries each year.
 Improper machine guarding also makes OSHA's top ten each year.
 Make sure your workers understand how to work safely around machinery.

 Investigating a worksite incident—a fatality, injury, illness, or close call —provides employers and workers the opportunity to identify hazards in their operations and shortcomings in their safety and health programs.
 Most importantly, it enables employers and workers to identify and implement the corrective actions necessary to prevent future incidents.